 Please be aware--although the student may miss more than 4 lessons during the year (which includes the summer months), the terms of the studio policy do not allow for adjustments to the monthly fixed-rate tuition rate.

-If either the student or the teacher does not use all of their allotted unpaid flexible-leave, then the student benefits from free lessons.
+If either the student or the teacher does not use all of their allotted unpaid flexible-leave, then the student benefits from free lessons or extra time off.

 Adult scheduling and tuition payment is not fixed-rate, therefore missed lessons are handled differently.
 Please see the studio policy for details.